Lethal-Lemurs/Bangazon-Api/README.md

 ## SQL Browser

 The [DB browser for SQLite](http://sqlitebrowser.org/) will let you view, query and manage your databases.
+Linux users can download this via their package managers.

 ## Visual Studio Code